Daniibooii/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

 # Project Description
-This was an early HW assignment requiring me to develop a personal web page for employers to utilize.
+This was an early attempt to develop a personal web page for employers to utilize.
 This was the second version produced, and far superior to the first.
 This one utilized Bootstrap, which made creating a grid much easier.
 Still, the ultimate result is not ideal.
-More time will likely be devoted to this assignment at a later date.
+More time will likely be devoted to this project at a later date.

 # Notes
 <br>